TylersApps/Rainy_Bot/README.md

 - `/urban <word>` defines the word with Urban Dictionary

 ### Planned
-- `/dms` sends an embed with buttons to set DM permissions to DMs Open, DMs Closed, or Ask to DM
+- `/dms` sends an embed with buttons to set DM permissions to DMs Open, DMs Closed, or Ask to DM [Owner Only]
+- `/unsplash <search_term>` returns a random post from unsplash OR a random post from search

 ## Built With